-I’ve been there before… You email is deploying and within minutes you realize a mistake has been made.
+I’ve been there before.
+Your email is deploying, and within minutes, you realize you made a mistake.
 Panic sets in and you know you must do something fast.
 When it comes to email creative, you really have 2 options.
-If you have creative resources available, you can design an email that extends the apology beyond the subject line offer more information about what went wrong and what has been corrected.
-Having these resources available is a luxury.
+If you have creative resources available, you can design an email that extends the apology beyond the subject line and offers more information about what went wrong and what has been corrected.
+But these resources are often a luxury.
 If you have them, please go over to their desk and thank them for being there!
-Having a fresh email design also means that you can be strategically more vague in your subject line, which can encourage opens, and have the email itself provide all of the details.
-This concept is illustrated in this Newport News example
+Having a fresh email design also means that you can be strategically more vague in your subject line, which can encourage opens and allow the email itself to provide all of the details.
+This concept is illustrated in this Newport News example:

 Most of us will not have creative resources or the time to build out a new email creative.
-This is when your subject line and pre-header text will need to do all of the heavy lifting.
+This is when your subject line and preheader text will need to do all of the heavy lifting.
 Factor in the approach that you took to your subject line and determine what information is missing.
-Put yourself in your subscribers’ shoes and see if the subject line and pre-header text combo is really explaining the issue and the remedy.
-When Maidenform experienced site issues on 10/18, they re-sent their original creative adding “Oops” before the original subject line and then included a more detailed explanation in the pre-header text and in a paragraph above the main image of the email.
-All of these are text adjustments that you should be able to make in minimal time.
+Put yourself in your subscribers’ shoes, and see if the subject line and preheader text combo is really explaining the issue and the remedy.
+When Maidenform experienced site issues on 10/18, they re-sent their original creative adding “Oops” before the original subject line and then included a more detailed explanation in the preheader text and in a paragraph above the main image of the email.
+All of these are text adjustments that you should be able to make with very little time.

 Another option is to always have a simple text template ready to go.
-This will allow you to send a branded message without creating a new email design.
+This allows you to send a branded message without creating a new email design.
 Something like this eBags example from 10/31 would be easy for you to quickly turn around.

 So, you have sent your apology email… what should you expect?
-Well, apology emails typically perform very well.
-You may experience a slight increase in unsubscribes as a result of the increased cadence, but you will most likely see a very strong open rate.
+Apology emails typically perform very well, but you may experience a slight increase in unsubscribes as a result of the increased cadence.
+However, you will most likely also see a very strong open rate.
 People are curious.
 They want to know what broke down.
 Ever been stuck in rubbernecking traffic on the interstate?
-Clicks and conversions may also increase but usually opens will see the biggest gain.
+Clicks and conversions may also increase, but usually opens will see the biggest gain.

 That’s great news!
 Strong opens!
 Decent clicks and conversions!
 You may be saying, “I should apologize all the time!”
-Well, some marketers have started to purposely include mistakes and apology emails in their communication plan.
-This is a bit of a dirty trick but luckily there is the quality control that if you send too many apology emails, your subscribers will begin to lose trust in your brand and the shopping experience on your site.
+Well, some marketers have started to purposefully include mistakes and apology emails in their communication plan.
+This is a bit of a dirty trick.
+And know that if you send too many apology emails, your subscribers will begin to lose trust in your brand and the shopping experience on your site.
 If you play the apology chip intentionally and then find yourself in a situation where something isn’t working, you will see your metrics decline and unsubscribes increase as a result of repeated apology messaging.